Skip to main content

 Hearing loss can develop for a wide variety of reasons.
 Sound waves are focused on to your eardrum, where vibrations are passed through tiny bones attached to your middle ear.
 From there, they travel to your hearing nerves, which pass them to your brain and interpret them.

 You also have an inner ear, where your balance mechanisms reside.
-Problems with a structure called the cochlea in the inner ear can lead to hearing loss.
-In addition, your Eustachian tube connects your middle ear with the outside world, allowing you to equalise the pressure between the two.
+Problems your cochlea in the inner ear can lead to hearing loss.
+Also, your Eustachian tube connects your middle ear with the outside world, allowing you to equalise the pressure between the two.

 Conductive hearing loss